mobile-cloud-computing/spartial-frontendv2/Readme.md

 # Running Guide for Spatial Frontend v2 Locally

 This guide provides a step-by-step approach to running the Spatial Frontend v2 application locally.
-It covers running the application directly using Node.js and npm, using Docker to run it in a container, and automating the setup using an Ansible playbook.
+It covers running the application directly using Node.js and npm, using Docker to run it in a container, and setting up automated deployment using GitHub Actions.

 ## Prerequisites